 Eric is the owner of the graphic design company About350 Creative, in Hudson, Ohio, and the founder of Go Green Go.
-He is a passionate environmental advocate and was appointed by Hudson City Council to serve on the Hudson Environmental Awareness Committee.
+He is a passionate environmental advocate and member of former Vice President Al Gore's organization The Climate Reality Project, and was appointed by Hudson City Council to serve on the Hudson Environmental Awareness Committee.

 Steve currently serves as Senior Advisor at the Council on Strategic Risk as well as at the Center for Climate and Security in Washington, D.C.
 He is also Co-Founder and President of Earth Ethic, an environmental security consultancy.
 During the previous Administration, Steve served at the White House as Director for Asia Security Affairs on the National Security Council.
 During his time at the White House he also co-chaired, with the President’s Chair for Environmental Quality (CEQ), the Sub-Cabinet Level Interagency Policy Committee tasked with managing the environmental impact of the U.S. global strategic rebalance.